How a nursing B.S. benefits practice and patient care

 Although registered nurses can begin practicing with their associate’s degree, there are several benefits of them going on to obtain their bachelors of science in nursing.

-“Daemen College’s RN to BS degree teaches students unique skills they are unable to obtain in the associate degree program that we think really helps them in terms of their practice.
-You can only do so much in two years,” said Dr. Cheryl Nosek, chair of the Daemen College Nursing Department.
+“Daemen University’s RN to BS degree teaches students unique skills they are unable to obtain in the associate degree program that we think really helps them in terms of their practice.
+You can only do so much in two years,” said Dr. Cheryl Nosek, chair of the Daemen University Nursing Department.

 Nosek highlighted three main benefits of obtaining the B.S. degree, including application to practice, gaining leadership skills and using research and evidence based practice to improve their patient care.